CBD vs THC

 Although products like Leanna Organics full-spectrum CBD oil have trace amounts of THC, they are not intoxicating at the recommended measurement.

 CBD VERSUS THC: WHAT ARE THE SIMILARITIES?

 As noted above, there are similarities between CBD and THC.
 First, it is worth noting that both CBD and THC are phytocannabinoids.
 They are compounds that interact with the endocannabinoid system in mammals.
-As such, they are the same family as endocannabinoid, made internally by all mammals.
+They are in the same family as endocannabinoids, made internally by all mammals.

 Second, both CBD and THC can both come from a hemp plant, and levels of CBD can be found in the marijuana plant as well.
 However, from there, they have many different impacts.
-As such, while CBD and THC are related, the physical and mental effects contrast as CBD has a much more mild effect.
+As such, while CBD and THC are related, the contrast between the physical and mental effects is as CBD has a much milder effect.

 CBD VERSUS THC: WHAT ARE THE DIFFERENCES?